Land Rover Discovery SUV review

 Older V6 diesel engines have now been replaced with a 3.0-litre six-cylinder featuring mild-hybrid tech to help save fuel and reduce emissions.
 The D300 gets 297bhp and 650Nm of torque, and every Discovery is equipped with four-wheel drive and an eight-speed automatic gearbox as standard.

 Two petrol engines are also available for the Discovery: the 2.0-litre P300 and the P360.
 The P300 produces 296bhp and is shared with the Jaguar F-Pace, propelling the Discovery from 0-62mph in 7.3 seconds.
 The P360 is a 3.0-litre engine with 355bhp, cutting its 0-62mph time to 6.5 seconds.
 These engines are quite thirsty, however, with official figures of just over 25mpg.
 It's unlikely a plug-in hybrid will arrive either because the space taken up by the battery would spell the end for the third row of seats.
+This means there is no way to bring down the Discovery’s sky-high company car tax figure; a Kia Sorento has a much lower BiK rating thanks to its hybrid powertrain, yet still offers the practicality of seven seats.

 While the latest Discovery is rather more agile than its lumbering predecessor, there’s no escaping its height of nearly two metres, so you’ll experience a fair bit of body lean if you try hustling it through corners.
 It has been made firmer and more direct as part of the facelift, and while handling is sharper, there's been a reduction in comfort too.
 Meanwhile, its Terrain Response system and generous ground clearance give it serious off-road credentials.